 Through it, a new therapeutic approach for glioblastoma is developed based on using RNAi technology (more specifically siRNA) to reduce the cellular levels of proteins involved in the survival and proliferation of tumor cells.

-The scientific director of the Complementary Biotechnology Plans applied to Health of Castilla-La Mancha, Valentín Ceña, travelled to Madeira (Portugal) to participate between 28 and 30 November in the MADNano 24 congress focused on disseminating new nanomaterial technologies aimed at human health.
+The scientific director of the Complementary Plans for Biotechnology Applied to Health of Castilla-La Mancha, Valentín Ceña, travelled to Madeira (Portugal) to participate, between 28 and 30 November in the MADNano 24 congress focused on sharing advances in new nanomaterial technologies applied to human health.

-Under the presentation “Efficient transfection of siRNA in glioblastoma cells by dihydropyridine-based nanoparticles”, Ceña presented the progress of the NANO4Glio project framed in the L5 line of action “Development of nanodrugs, biodistribution, toxicity and therapeutic actions in pathology models” of the Complementary Plans.
+Under the presentation entitled “Efficient transfection of siRNA in glioblastoma cells by dihydropyridine-based nanoparticles”, professor Valentín Ceña presented the progress of the NANO4Glio project framed in the L5 line of action “Development of nanodrugs, biodistribution, toxicity and therapeutic actions in pathology models” of the Complementary Plans.

 The main objective of this project is to establish a new therapeutic approach for glioblastoma (GBM) based on the use of RNAi technology (more specifically siRNA) to reduce the cellular levels of proteins involved in the survival and proliferation of tumor cells, making them more susceptible to anticancer drugs and/or radiation.